ortogonal/ortogonal.github.io/_posts/2019-01-30-ccache-and-qmake-qtcreator.md

 # Build Qt with `ccache`
 The commit I mentioned above also add support for `ccache` into the Qt5 build.
 This is something that will speed up your build and also fill your chache :).

+### Update
+Thanks to Cristian Adam for pointing out that this isn't working on Windows.
+You see, I don't own a Windows computer and I hope I never will...
+But still a big thanks for pointing it out.

+To run it on Windows with MinGW you need to pass `QMAKE_CXX=ccache g++` when compiling.